Guide To Paris' Musée Marmottan Monet

 So what changed?
 Why am I writing this?

-But it was there, as I stood before Claude Monet's massive water lily canvases, that I experienced "jamais vu" in full force.
+But it was there, as I stood before Monet's massive water lily canvases, that I experienced the phenomenon of "jamais vu" in full force.

-"Jamais vu" (the opposite of "deja vu") is a French term that means “never seen."
+"Jamais vu" is the opposite of "deja vu."
+It's a French term that means “never seen."
 It refers to the phenomenom by which you can see something familiar, something you've seen countless times, but experience it as entirely new.

 The Rise and Theory Behind Impressionism

-Unlike prior artists, impressionists aimed to capture the ephemeral, sensory effect of a scene - the impression -- objects made on the eye in a fleeting instant.
-They used loose brushwork, a lighter palette, and tried to capture the effects of light.
-They often painted outside in "plein air."
+The Impressionists aimed to capture the ephemeral, sensory effect of a leisurely scene -- the impression that objects made on the eye in a fleeting instant.
+The Impressionists used fast and loose brushwork, a lighter palette, and tried to capture the effects of light.
+Monet described it as the "search for instantaneity."

 The water lilies were exquisite, a revelation.
 As I stood before them, the colors astounded and captivated me.
 I was spellbound.

 Maybe it was their massive scale.
 They were larger than me.
 I was used to viewing postage stamp size impressionist paintings.
-This time, the canvas engulfed me.
+This time, the canvas engulfed me, pulling me in a sort of sensory overload.

 Maybe it was because they were waterscapes, not traditional landscapes.
 I'm a swimmer; water appeals to me at an elemental level.